wndzhu3/cs350-Systems-Programming/README.md

 # cs350
-Projects completed under the Systems Programming course at Emory.
-Project descriptions can be found in each subfolder.
+Projects completed under the Systems Programming course at Emory, written in C. Project descriptions can be found in each subfolder.